 There aren’t any Chase Slate available at the moment, Slate didn’t use to offer rewards, anyways.
 At least, you didn’t earn any miles, points or cash back.
 But that didn’t mean Chase Slate was a bad card.
 Rather, Chase Slate rewarded people who wanted to save on interest with introductory APRs of 0% for 15 months on purchases and 0% for 15 months on balance transfers.
 There was also a $0 annual fee and a $0 balance transfer fee for the first 60 days your account was open.

 If you’re interested in a rewards card, you don’t have to look far to find a card with excellent earnings for everyday purchases.

-Chase Freedom and Freedom Unlimited are two good everyday alternatives for people who don’t want to pay an annual fee.
+Chase Freedom Flex and Freedom Unlimited are two good everyday alternatives for people who don’t want to pay an annual fee.
 Both cards offer $200 cash back when you spend $500 in the first 3 months.
-Chase Freedom gives 5% cash back on up to $1,500 spent in categories that rotate each quarter, along with 1% on everything else.
-Freedom Unlimited gives 1.5% cash back on almost all purchases.
-Both offer 5%on the first $12k spent on groceries the first year.
-Both Freedom and Freedom Unlimited offer 0% intro APRs on purchases too.
+Chase Freedom Flex gives 5% cash back on up to $1,500 spent in categories that rotate each quarter, along with 5% on travel booked through Chase, 3% on dining at restaurants and drugstore purchases and 1% on everything else.
+Freedom Unlimited gives 1.5 - 5% cash back on purchases.
+Both offer 5% on the first $12k spent on groceries the first year.
+Both Freedom Flex and Freedom Unlimited offer 0% intro APRs on purchases too.